 This is just one layer of automated security that Vanderbilt provides to protect banks and other financial institutions.
 For instance, SiPass® integrated (a product made by Siemens AG) offers protection against cyber threats and intellectual property espionage.
 Personal security devices, such as the SPC Wireless Personal Alarm, increase the confidence and security of bank employees SiPass meets current IT security requirements for data protection and delivers the highest data security through encrypted data transmission throughout the network.
 SiPass is one Vanderbilt solution used at Bank Pekao, a Polish financial institution considered to be one of the safest banks at the pan-European level.

 Seismic detectors are designed for monitoring of ATMs, 24/7.
 They have been developed for false alarm immunity and even the subtlest attacks can be detected at a very early stage, repeatedly triggering an alarm that gives ample time for intervention.
-While Vectis iX video is BGV compliant, thus ensuring that evidence is admissible in court and that suspicious events can be saved separately and securely exported to various media.

 Importance of security in banking